unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 2. In the VNet's access control (IAM) section, create a new role assignment.
 3. For the 'Assigned to' field, select the Union application's service principal.
 4. For the 'Role' field, you have two options:
-   a.
-Simplest approach: Assign the built-in Azure role 'User Access Administrator'.
+    * Simplest approach: Assign the built-in Azure role `User Access Administrator`.
-   b.
-Advanced approach: Create a custom role with the following specific permissions:
+    * Advanced approach: Create a custom role with the following specific permissions:
       * `Microsoft.Authorization/roleAssignments/write`
       * `Microsoft.Authorization/roleAssignments/delete`
       * `Microsoft.Authorization/roleAssignments/read`